aleaugustoplus/sainsmartremotecontrol/README.md

 # sainsmartremotecontrol

-This is firmware used in the robot so called "Hercules" in order to allow remote controlling available at: [seeed studio](https://www.seeedstudio.com/Skeleton-Bot-4WD-Hercules-Mobile-Robotic-Platform-p-1504.html)
+This is firmware used in the robot in order to allow remote controlling available at: [sainsmart](https://www.sainsmart.com/products/4wd-robot-car-kit-with-mega2560)
-Used along with [remote_lvc](https://github.com/aleaugustoplus/remote_lvc) sofware that is used in the remote controlling interface

 ## Getting Started